Dress up a plain wood crate for a rustic DIY Christmas faux planter. It’s perfect for surrounding a classic Christmas

 If I keep telling you I’m excited to share something new, you just might stop believing me, but ya’ll (I’m from the south, remember, so I get to say that) I am so excited about this wood crate project!

-A few weeks ago, my awesome friend, Carole, from Garden Up Green contacted me about joining her for a holiday collaboration post with 7 other talented bloggers.
-Working with Carole is always fun, so of course I said, “Yes!”
+A few weeks ago, my awesome friend, Carole, from Garden Up Green contacted me about joining her for a holiday collaboration post with a few other talented bloggers.
+Working with Carole is always fun, so of course I sad, “Yes!”

 Nine bloggers, each with the same basic wood crate, were given the assignment to get creative and come up with a holiday-themed project.
 Today, each of us are publishing our finished projects.
 Isn’t that fun?

 I knew immediately that I wanted to incorporate a plant into my project.

 I tried to decide if I wanted to stain or paint.
 In the end, stain won, and I’m glad it did because I love how it turned out.
 I used Minwax cherry stain, and the color was exactly what I had envisioned.
-I had a couple of eager helpers, so that gave me a perfect opportunity to take a picture of the work-in-progress.
+I had a couple of eager helpers, so that gave me the perfect opportunity to take a picture of the work-in-progress.

 Once the stain was dry, I added a strip of wired plaid ribbon around the top edge and secured it with hot glue at the corners, made a bow, and added it to the front.
 This is why I love wired ribbon.
 The bow was so easy to bend and shape into a perfect fluffy shape.

 Next, I strung lights onto the tree and added some small Christmas balls.
-I also had help with this and there was a nice little discussion about how it should be done (directed by the very decorating-savvy 7-year old). 🙂
+I also had help with this and there was nice little discussion about how it should be done (directed by the very decorating-savvy 7-year old). 🙂

 Finally, I dropped the potted pine into the crate and used crumpled tissue paper to fill in the space between the pot and crate.

-This is the first year ever that we’ve had any Christmas decor up before Thanksgiving, and when the teenagers came home later that evening, the first question was, “What’s up with the Christmas decorations?”
+This is the first year ever that we’ve had any Christmas decor up before Thanksgiving, and when the teens came home later that evening, the first question was, “What’s up with the Christmas decorations?”
 At least they noticed…